Search RFE/RL

 About the Service

-Launched in 1953, RFE/RL’s Russian Service, known locally as Radio Svoboda, is acclaimed for its unbiased and independent reporting.
+Launched in 1953, RFE/RL’s Russian Service, known locally as Radio Svoboda, operates from Riga and Prague, serving its audiences with reliable, unbiased information.

 Reaching Audiences